Aryzon/unity-sdk/README.md

 ### 3DoF tracking
 Use 3 degrees of freedom tracking when the user position is steady and the user cannot walk around.
 Follow these instructions to get rotational tracking only:

-4. In the player settings head over to XR Plugin Management, select Cardboard for your target platforms.
-5. Open the Rotational Tracking scene in Assets -> Samples.
+4. Open the Rotational Tracking scene in Assets -> Samples.
-6. You can now build and run this scene.
+5. You can now build and run this scene.

 ### 6DoF Room scale tracking
 Use 6 degrees of freedom tracking when the user should be able to walk around.
 Follow these steps to get 6DoF tracking: